 'Somewhere - A Brief History of Rainbows'

-For the months of November and December 2020, Guillaume Vandame was artist-in-residence at Union Chapel, London.
+From November 2020 through until February 2021, Guillaume Vandame is an artist-in-residence at Union Chapel, London.

 Reflecting on the past year, Vandame worked with community groups in North London through two workshops to gather content, physical rainbows and co-create an experimental video project entitled, A Brief History of Rainbows.